 what to expect:

 What do I write?
-Mostly YA urban fantasy, one series of adult high fantasy, and one series of middle grade fantasy.
+Mostly adult urban & high fantasy, a few sad contemporaries, and lots of space references and baking.
 95% of them are magical with the exception of one stubborn teenage boy.
 I’ve played with dragons, faeries, witches, apocalyptic settings, zombies, and vampires so far, and someday, maybe even mermaids.
 My current writing projects can be found here.

 Where do I teach yoga?